Stephen & Jill Bell

 Richard McElvain* (Francis)

 Richard has been working in the Boston area as an actor, director, writer, translator and teacher for more years than he cares to count.
 He directed several premieres of plays by Israel Horovitz, including Lebensraum, Today I am a Fountain Pen and Captains and Courage.
 He played the title role in Brecht’s Galileo with the Underground Railroad Theatre Company.
 He won an Elliot Norton award for his performance in Conor McPherson’s Saint Nicholas with the Sugan Theatre.
-He played Roy Cohn in Boston Theatreworks award wining production of Angels in America Parts I and II.
+He played Roy Cohn in Boston Theatreworks award winning production of Angels in America Parts I and II.
 He has done his own adaptation of Sophocles Antigone in which he also played Creon at The Nora Theatre where he also directed an acclaimed production of A Moon for the Misbegotten.
 He has translated and then directed four plays by Moliere.

 He is featured in the new David O’ Russell movie Joy with Jennifer Lawrence, Robert DiNero and Bradley Cooper.
 His other film and Television credits include Mermaids, What’s the Worst That Could Happen and Spenser for Hire.
-Along with Colleagues he has created an award wining Theatre Program At Fitchburg State University.
+Along with Colleagues he has created an award winning Theatre Program At Fitchburg State University.

 John Kolvenbach (Playwright)